doodymack/pands-2021/README.md

 Initial project plan:

 Week1:
-1. Reseaarch Iris Dataset
+1. Reseaarch Iris Dataset- complete
-2. Get Iris DataSet (download to readme)
+2. Get Iris DataSet (download to readme) -complete
 3. Research websites/forums on ways to analyze the dataset
 4. Decision on final plan: MyAnalysis Plan- what attributes will be analysed/ how it will be presented/what histograms/ what are x & y for scattterplots (loook for correlations)
 5. Research examples of python code to analyse data (Fisher data set or similar), code repositories, python forums